 How can this be put into practice in the day-to-day business of architects and engineers?

 Both architects and engineers can offer better deliverables with the adoption of software that is specifically designed for their needs.
 Architects can very quickly examine design changes - often live with the client.
 From how a building will look with a different roof layout, to how sunlight will enter a room if a window is moved.
 Engineers on the other hand, can examine variations in structural form and layout, through to creating a constructible 3D model.
 All with the required 2D drawings and material take off to support costing and planning.

 What can the construction industry expect from ALLPLAN?

 At ALLPLAN we strive to provide the tools to make architects and engineers more efficient.
 The more efficient a project can be delivered the more profitable our clients can be.
 Our software solutions allow our clients to create BIM models quickly and efficiently, with the flexibility needed to investigate the inevitable changes in design.
 In addition, we recognize BIM is not all about 3D models, but the data required to design and construct efficiently.
 There is still a need to deliver clear and concise 2D drawings and documentation.
 Therefore, we can combine the 2D and 3D processes to provide the ultimate software solution.

 The new Allplan 2020 version has been published a few days ago.
-What are your three new favorite functions?
+What are your three new favourite functions?

 My top three new tools in Allplan 2020 include: